Lightspace-Official/Lightfinder/README.md

 # Lightfinder
 A simple, offline and extremely lightweight information finder.
 Created by your favourie organisation, LightOrg.
+Type a word, see the meaning!

 ## Notes
 ### Major Start Menu Bug Notice